DGh0st/Yelp/README.md

 The following **required** functionality is completed:

-- [ ] Table rows for search results should be dynamic height according to the content height.
+- [x] Table rows for search results should be dynamic height according to the content height.
-- [ ] Custom cells should have the proper Auto Layout constraints.
+- [x] Custom cells should have the proper Auto Layout constraints.
-- [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
+- [x] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does). (does search when search button is clicked, works when 'filter' is tapped and than 'cancel' or 'search' in filters view)

 The following **optional** features are implemented: